Explantation (Removal of Implants Without Replacement)

 Are there any risks to having breast implants removed?

 Breast implant removal carries some of the same risks that are present in breast augmentation.
 These include bleeding, infection, anesthesia risks, diminished nipple sensation, and poor scarring.
-If new implants are also being installed, the risk for capsular contracture also exists.
+A change in nipple sensation is extremely unusual as removal of an implant generally does not put the nerves to the nipple at risk unless another procedure such as a breast lift is performed at the same surgery.
 During your consultation, Dr. Epstein will discuss potential risks based on the details of your case.

 Breast Implant Removal Surgery